Vaishnavi-Adhav/Automation-Framework-Development-with-Selenium/README.md

-INFO6255 Selenium Project:
+# INFO6255 Selenium Project

-Requirements:
+## Project Requirements

+This project involves developing a Selenium-based testing framework with specific guidelines to ensure automation and repeatability.

+### Setup and Configuration
-1. Use Maven as your project and add dependency in your pom.xml.
+- Utilize **Maven** as your project management and comprehension tool.
+- Add necessary dependencies in your `pom.xml`.

+### Testing and Execution
-2. Take screenshots before and after every step is successfully executed and save them in a folder with the scenario name.
+- **Screenshots**: Capture screenshots before and after every successfully executed step, and save them in a folder named after the scenario.
-3. After a scenario is executed next scenario is run automatically without manual intervention.
+- **Automation**: Ensure that after a scenario is executed, the next scenario runs automatically without manual intervention.
-4. You can use Java or Python as a programming language.
+- **Programming Language**: You may use either Java or Python for scripting.
-5. Add correct Assertions wherever required.
+- **Assertions**: Implement correct assertions throughout to validate test results against expected outcomes.

+### Framework and Data Handling
-6. Use the Data-Driven Automation Framework for your scripting.
-No hard coded values.
+- Employ a **Data-Driven Automation Framework** for scripting.
+Avoid hard-coded values.
+- Utilize an **Excel data file** for any required test data to ensure flexibility and reusability of test scripts.

+### Reporting
-6. Create an HTML report of the scenarios with the following columns:
+- Generate an HTML report detailing the outcomes of test scenarios, including columns for:
- Test scenario name
+  - Test scenario name
- Actual
+  - Actual results
- Expected
+  - Expected results
- Pass/Fail
+  - Pass/Fail status
-Note:
-1) The HTML report is one way of generating a report, if you can think of something else you can implement it.
+- Alternative reporting methods are acceptable if they provide equal or better clarity and detail.

+### Two-Factor Authentication Handling
-2) Regarding two-factor authentication.
-YOU CAN hit the enter key once manually during your session for the two-factor authentication, that will be OK.
-Other than that, no other manual intervention will be acceptable.
+- **Manual Interaction**: You are allowed to manually hit the enter key once during your session for two-factor authentication.
+No other manual interventions are acceptable.

-Team Presentations:
+## Team Presentations
-1. You should upload one copy of your script to the Assignment on Canvas before the class.
+- **Submission**: Upload one copy of your script to the Assignment on Canvas before class.
-2. Each group will be called randomly to present their Selenium script.
+- **Presentation**: Each group will be called randomly to present their Selenium script, which should not exceed 10 minutes.
-3. Your presentation should not be more than 10 minutes long.
-4. Select one representative from your group that will demo the script in the class.
-5. Your script should run seamlessly without any interruptions or manual intervention during the presentation.
-(Note: hitting the enter key once manually for the 2-factor authentication is the only exception!!!!).
+- **Demonstration**: Select one representative from your group to demo the script in class.
+The script should run seamlessly without any interruptions (except for the allowed manual interaction for two-factor authentication).
-6. Practice good coding techniques (Appropriate comments in the code).
+- **Code Quality**: Practice good coding techniques, including appropriate comments in the code.

-7. Use an Excel data file for any data needed in your code.
-No Hard-coded values.
+### Participation
-8. All the group members must directly participate in the presentation and be ready to answer any questions.
+- All group members must actively participate in the presentation and be prepared to answer questions regarding the project.

+## Notes
+- This project is designed to assess your ability to integrate Selenium with various tools and frameworks to create a robust automated testing environment.
+Focus on delivering a solution that adheres to professional standards and demonstrates thorough understanding of automated testing principles.